PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 Now synapse should be ready and we can see if it starts without errors:

-`$ service matrix-synapse start`
+`$ sudo systemctl start matrix-synapse`

+`$ sudo systemctl status matrix-synapse`

 ***
 ## Certbot Setup

 `$ sudo apt install certbot`

 Test if server IP can be pinged first, if it can then run:

-`$ sudo certbot certonly`
+`$ sudo certbot certonly --rsa-key-size 4096`

 Choose ‘spin up a temporary webserver’

 enter a recovery email

-enter ‘yourserver.org’ as the domain
+enter ‘example.org’ as the domain

 ```
-Generating key (2048 bits): /etc/letsencrypt/keys/0000_key-certbot.pem
-Creating CSR: /etc/letsencrypt/csr/0000_csr-certbot.pem

 IMPORTANT NOTES:
  - Congratulations!
-Your certificate and chain have been saved at
+Your certificate and chain have been saved at:
+   /etc/letsencrypt/live/example.org/fullchain.pem
+   Your key file has been saved at:
+   /etc/letsencrypt/live/example.org/privkey.pem
-   /etc/letsencrypt/live/yourserver.org/fullchain.pem.
-Your cert will
+   Your cert will expire on 2019-11-01.
-   expire on 2017-11-01.
 ```

+Edit your new certificates .conf file to enforce 4096 renewal, add this line at the bottom:

+`$ sudo nano /etc/letsencrypt/renewal/gnuperth.org.conf`

+Add this line at the bottom:

+`rsa-key-size = 4096`

 ***
 ## Setup SSL Auto-renewal

 for monthly renewal, set a crontab: